Sense and nonsense of review portals

 10 tips for using evaluation portals in the evaluation

-Some time ago, one of our readers reported in a really constructive, but unfortunately not publicly available, commentary on how he rated review portals for his Casting has used.
+Some time ago, one of our readers reported in a really constructive, but unfortunately not publicly available comment, how he used rating portals for his application.

 I have exatraised some tips for the application process and supplemented by further own tips.
 The result is this overview: